Skip to main content

 Keep-Alive & Closing Traces

-The SDK automatically sends keep-alive pings to the server every 10 seconds (configurable) to maintain trace liveness:
+The SDK sends periodic keep-alive pings to the server to maintain trace liveness.
+The ping interval is configurable at the client level:

 const client = new Client('your-api-key', {